-Kate is an ICU nurse, mom, and enthusiastic foodie turned blogger at RealFoodRN,com.
-In her years of nursing she found herself disappointed with a healthcare system that often pushes pills instead of focusing on disease prevention.
-This lead her to go back to school for holistic nutrition and learn to counsel people on how to live a better live through nutrition.
+Kate is an ICU nurse, mom, and enthusiastic foodie turned blogger at RealFoodRN.com.
+In her years of nursing, she found herself disappointed with a healthcare system that often pushes pills instead of focusing on disease prevention.
+This leads her to go back to school for holistic nutrition and learn to counsel people on how to live a better life through nutrition.

 Nurse Mike, Have Mursy

 Michael Ward is an acute care nurse practitioner student, critical care nurse, keynote speaker, fitness enthusiast, dad to 5 boys, and creator of the blog HaveMursey.com.

 As a self-proclaimed advocate for men in nursing, Mike states that his mission is to change the stigma associated with men in the profession.
 In addition to his blog where he writes about various nurse education and lifestyle topics, he has a very strong influencer following on Twitter.

 K Chandler, a pediatric RN, goes by the name “The Traveling Nurse” and strives to motivate her readers to work hard and travel harder.
 On her website and blog, TheTravelingNurse.com, she strives to give back to others through donated medical supplies and sharing valuable nursing lifestyle information.

 In addition to her globe-trotting as a travel nurse and on medical missions (most recently in Kenya!), she really shines as an Instagram influencer.
 Her gorgeous feed documents her amazing nursing care and highlights her travels around the world.